SoftInstigate/restheart-website/learn/setup.md

 To allow deleting a database the *dropDatabase* permission is needed.
 This permission is granted by the *dbAdmin* role or you can create a custom role.

-### 6. Clients Authentication and Authorization

-Refert to [Security](/learn/security) section for detailed information about how enable, configure and customize clients authentication and authorization.